I Can See Your Voice (American game show): Gameplay

-At the end of the game, the contestant may either end the game and keep the money they had won in previous rounds, or risk it for a chance to win $100,000 by correctly guessing whether the last remaining singer is good or not, as revealed by means of a duet between the singer and one of the celebrity panelists.
+At the end of the game, the contestant may either end the game and keep the money they had won in previous rounds, or risk it for a chance to win the grand prize of $100,000 if the last remaining singer is good, as revealed by means of a duet between the singer and one of the celebrity panelists.

-Production
+Background

-Fox first announced the series during the Television Critics Association' January 2020 press tour; Ken Jeong (who serves as a panelist on The Masked Singer, Fox's adaptation of another South Korean format) served as host for the pilot.
-Fox ordered I Can See Your Voice to series in February 2020, with Jeong serving as a co-executive producer alongside The Masked Singer executive producer Craig Plestis, and James McKinlay.
+Fox first announced the series during the Television Critics Association's January 2020 press tour; Ken Jeong (who serves as a panelist on The Masked Singer, Fox's adaptation of another South Korean format) served as host for the pilot.
+Fox ordered I Can See Your Voice to series in February 2020, with Jeong serving as both host and co-executive producer, alongside The Masked Singer executive producer Craig Plestis, and James McKinlay.
+Plestis was later replaced for season 3 by Daniel Martin.

-One episode was completed before production was halted due to the COVID-19 pandemic (with the series not being aired in production order, the episode was aired later in the season).
-Fox resumed production with no audience under enhanced safety protocols in August 2020, becoming one of the network's first non-scripted series to do so.
+One episode was completed before production was halted due to the COVID-19 pandemic.
+Fox resumed production with no studio audience under enhanced safety protocols in August 2020, becoming one of the network's first non-scripted series to do so.
+With Fox not airing episodes in production order, the affected episode was broadcast later in the season.
 On August 26, 2020, Fox announced that singer Adrienne Houghton and actress Cheryl Hines would serve as regular celebrity panelists.

+Broadcast

+I Can See Your Voice premiered on September 23, 2020, as part of Fox's fall lineup, accompanying the season 4 premiere of The Masked Singer.

-On January 27, 2021, it was announced that the series had been renewed for a second season, scheduled to air later in the year.
-On November 8, 2021, it was announced that the second season would begin with a holiday special on December 14, 2021, ahead of its timeslot premiere on January 5, 2022.
+On January 27, 2021, Fox renewed the series for a second season, which began with a holiday special on December 14, 2021, ahead of its timeslot premiere on January 5, 2022; a leftover season 2 episode aired later in the season on June 26, 2022.

+During its upfronts in May 2023, Fox renewed the series for a third season, with filming taking place at Trilith Studios in Fayetteville, Georgia.
+Originally scheduled to premiere on September 19, 2023 as replacement programming due to the WGA and SAG–AFTRA strikes, Fox ultimately scheduled reruns of 9-1-1: Lone Star in its timeslot instead.
+Season 3 was pushed back to its normal winter scheduling, with its first block of episodes premiering on January 3, 2024, followed by a second that began on May 16, 2024.